kiegroup/droolsjbpm-build-bootstrap/README.md

         Note that using `-nsu` will also make the build faster.

-### **Set of projects:**
+### **RHBA Stream**

-If you want, instead, to build a set of projects that are dependent on each other, we suggest using the [build-chain action](https://github.com/kiegroup/github-action-build-chain) tool.
-This tool allows you to build multiple projects from different repositories in one single command.
+If the purpose, instead, is to build the RHBA set of projects that are dependent on each other, the recommendation is to use the [build-chain](https://github.com/kiegroup/github-action-build-chain) tool.
+This tool allows to build multiple projects from different repositories in one single command.

-* Install **build-chain-action** npm tool (you must have node/npm installed):
+* Install **build-chain-action** npm tool (node/npm must be installed):

     ```shell
     $ npm i @kie/build-chain-action